-CHURCH MANAGEMENT AND LEADERSHIP DEVLOPMENT

-This course is a study of integrated church management and church leadership development in the 21st century in American Protestant Churches with emphasis on the mid-south region.
+PM 02869CHURCH MANAGEMENT AND LEADERSHIP DEVLOPMENT3 hrs.This course is a study of integrated church management and church leadership development in the 21st century in American Protestant Churches with emphasis on the mid-south region.3 hrs.

 PM 02682 REVITALIZING THE LOCAL CHURCH 3 hrs.
+This is a cross-listed course - please see CM 02682 for description.

 PM 02596 MONEY, MARKETS AND MINISTRY 3 hrs.
 The purpose of this course will be to introduce basic economic theory, how economic reality impacts the work of ministry in parish and non-parish settings, and how pastors can effectively work within the economic system to fund ministry, engage persons in exercising Christian responsibility to care for the poor, and exercise fiduciary responsibility in leadership.

 PM 02506 SERVANT LEADERSHIP 3 hrs.
 Christian servant leadership is a calling that involves both an inward and outward journey of faith, a journey that inevitably leads to what Henri Nouwen referred to as "voluntary displacement."
 This is a class in spiritual formation in which we will seek not only to learn about, but also to lean into, the call of Christian servant leadership.

-THE CHURCH AS A NON-PROFIT ORGANIZATION
+PM 02425 THE CHURCH AS A NON-PROFIT ORGANIZATION 3 hrs.
 This course begins with a survey of biblical and theological understandings and organization and what it means to be "church" and moves toward the application of essential components of mission and vision, administration, management, finance, working with volunteers, and other aspects important for non-profit organizations.
 The course culminates in the presentation of a group project designed to provide experience and reflection on the practical aspects of organizational management in the local church.